dfinity/pocketic/README.md

 PocketIC is a canister smart contract testing solution for the [Internet Computer](https://internetcomputer.org/).

-## Download
+## Download the PocketIC Server
-You can find the versions of the PocketIC server binary below.
+You can find the versions of the PocketIC server below.
 Note that older versions might not be available 6 months after they have been released.

 | Version   | Release Date | Linux  | macOS	| Changes |